nataraj2/amrex/Tutorials/amrex-tutorials/ExampleCodes/Amr/Advection_AmrCore/Exec/README.md

 This example gives the Python scripts for processing amrex plt files using yt with MPI.
 For eg., if there are 128 files and 64 MPI ranks, then each rank processes 2 files each.
 There is no parallelization within the processing of a single plot file.
 Here are the steps to process the plot files using yt.
+The MPI yt script is in `PythonScripts/PlotAMReXFile_Parallel.py`.

 ```
 cd PythonScripts